AnnaChirumbolo/DASI_challenge/docs/luco.md

 #### Target 2 (well 3): depth to groundwater (m)

-From our GBM we obtained **RMSE: 0.25**, with volume as the most influential variable on the target, followed, again by temperature.
+From our GBM we obtained **RMSE: 0.25 and R squared of 0.70**, with volume as the most influential variable on the target, followed, again by temperature.

 ![FI_imp3](https://user-images.githubusercontent.com/43357858/109385789-b0e4ba80-78f6-11eb-8860-0239fcd2ddf0.jpeg)